 8 – Can I upgrade to park hopper tickets if I already bought single-park admission tickets?

 Yes.
 You will need to visit one of the ticket windows or guest relations and they will be able to upgrade your tickets for you.
 You will have to pay the additional price difference after what you already paid is subtracted from the total price for the Park Hopper passes.

 7 – What is the price difference for park hopper versus single-park admission?

 The price difference is usually around $65 per person.
 The total amount varies depending on whether you have a single-day or multiple-day pass.
 Typically if you have a multiple day pass, you pay a set amount to add Park Hopper no matter how many days you have on the passes.
-This means the price would be the same if it were 2 days or 10 days.
-This price is charged on a per-person basis for everyone 3 and older.
+This means the price would be the same if it were two days or ten days.
+This price is charged on a per-person basis for everyone three and older.

 6 – Why would I want to park hop?